 They are identical under the hood as well.

 Just like the Creta and Seltos, the Taigun and Kushaq share the exact same engine and gearbox options in the same spec of tune.
 VW Group's 1.0-litre TSI turbo petrol engine will be the mainstay on both SUVs and it produces 115PS of power and 175Nm of torque.
 This engine will come mated to either a 6-speed manual or a 6-speed torque converter automatic transmission.
 Both SUVs are also being offered with a 1.5-litre TSI turbo petrol engine that will come mated to a 7-speed dual-clutch automatic transmission or a 6-speed manual.
 This engine produces 150PS and 250Nm of peak torque.
 Both these engines will be locally manufactured in India.

 But the similarities end under the skin.
 On top of it, both SUVs are vastly different......

-Both SUVs have completely different approach to styling.
+Both SUVs have a completely different approach to styling.

 Completely unique interiors with key differences in features

 On the inside, the Volkswagen Taigun has a typical VW cabin that is understated but is loaded with technology along with the use of premium quality materials.
-Conversely, the Skoda Kushaq has the more flamboyant and stylish interior design.
-Ergonomics and build quality are spot on for both SUVs.
+Conversely, the Skoda Kushaq has a more flamboyant and stylish interior design.
+Ergonomics and build quality are spot-on for both SUVs.
 Features like the 10-inch infotainment screen, touch-based HVAC controls, ventilated front seats, wireless charging, ambient lighting are common in both SUVs.
-However, a key point of difference is that the Taigun comes with a virtual cockpit instrument cluster while the Kushaq only gets analog dials.
+However, a key point of difference is that the Taigun comes with a virtual cockpit instrument cluster while the Kushaq only gets analogue dials.
 And that's going to be a major deciding factor.